Premier League Suffers First Postponement As Arsenal Players Quarantined - UrduPoint

 "If we have to go we will.
 But we don't agree -- we're not happy to go," he told Sky Sports.

 "Behind closed doors doesn't make sense," he added.
-"We're pretending to live a normal life when things aren't normal."Wednesday's postponement could also frustrate Premier League leaders Liverpool, as a Manchester City defeat would have taken them to the brink of their first top-flight title in 30 years.
+"We're pretending to live a normal life when things aren't normal."Wednesday's postponement could also frustrate Premier League leaders Liverpool, as a defeat for Manchester City would have taken Liverpool to the brink of their first top-flight title in 30 years.